 Donna Hart, MD, is a medical, surgical, and cosmetic dermatologist.
 Hart is published in several medical journals, is board-certified by the American Board of Dermatology, and is a member of the American Academy of Dermatology, American Society for Dermatologic Surgery, and Women’s Dermatologic Society.

 Hormones also play a similar role, but according to Hart, the difference is timing.
 If you find you mostly get breakouts around your period, it’s likely your acne is related to hormones rather than stress.
 "Hormonal changes, mainly increased androgen levels, have the same affects on oil glands,” Hart says.
 "The main way to tell the difference is to track acne triggers, for example, after a period of stress versus more regularly with monthly menstrual cycles."

 What Causes Stress Acne

 First things first: What causes stress acne?
 Stress, of course, but it's a little bit deeper than that.
-According to a 2017 study in The Journal of Clinical and Aesthetic Dermatology titled Emerging Issues in Adult Female Acne, a self-administered, dermatologist-validated questionnaire of 3305 women ages 25 to 40 years in France, researchers found "adult onset acne was reported by 41 percent of women," and, "stress was listed as a precipitating factor for acne in half of the women surveyed."
+According to a 2017 research review in The Journal of Clinical and Aesthetic Dermatology titled Emerging Issues in Adult Female Acne, a self-administered, dermatologist-validated questionnaire of 3305 women ages 25 to 40 years in France, researchers found "adult onset acne was reported by 41 percent of women," and, "stress was listed as a precipitating factor for acne in half of the women surveyed."

 So, how does stress actually relate to the cause of blemishes on your face?
 That’s where things get a little more complicated.
 "Emotional stress triggers an increased release of the stress hormone cortisol," Sonia Vaidian, M.D. of EHE Health, explains.
 According to the Mayo Clinic, when increased, cortisol triggers a systemic response within the body that has the potential to "alter immune system responses and [suppress] the digestive system, the reproductive system and growth processes."